 The British Museum began thanks to the physicist and collector Hans Sloane.
 After his death, he donated his entire collection of 80,000 artifacts to the British State so that they would endure throughout history.

 His collection included about 40,000 books, various paintings, and antiquities from Egypt, Greece, Rome, the Middle East, and America.

 The museum was initially located in the Montagu House.
 However, the rapid growth of the collection through new purchases and donations required it to be moved to the current building.

-Today, the museum contains more than seven million items from all corners of the Earth.
+Today, the museum contains more than seven million items from all corners of the Earth, that you can discover with the audioguide (audioguides).
 Highlights include the Greek Gallery with fragments of the Parthenon, the Egyptian Gallery with statues of pharaohs, sarcophagi, and mummies, as well as the famous Rosetta Stone.

 Due to a lack of space, its natural history collection was moved to the Natural History Museum.
 Later, the British Library became independent from the museum.

 Facing the threat of another war, a bomb proof storage bunker was built on the outskirts of the city in 1933 to protect the largest and most important works.

 The museum was bombed six times which damaged its exterior and interior.
 One of the most significant losses was a collection of some 250,000 books which were destroyed by fire.